luka1199/geo-heatmap/README.md

 4. Scroll down to "Files".
 5. Click to download the x64 release.
 For example, on Windows, that's the "Windows x86-64 executable installer" link.
 6. Install!

+### I'm getting a `SyntaxError` when running `pip install -r requirements.txt` or `python geo_heatmap.py <file>`.
+What am I doing wrong?
+You are probably using the python interpreter to run these commands.
+Try to run them in cmd.exe or Windows PowerShell (Windows) or the Terminal (Linux, MacOS).